My Experience

 Other areas to evaluate for drafts are recessed lights, dropped ceilings, attic hatches, fireplace dampers, and any pipe or wiring penetrations from outside to inside your house.
 In addition, basements and attics may require expert attention (Amann et al., 2012).

 To use, cut the tip of the caulk bottle to produce the caulk thickness you desire.
-Recommendation: estimate for a thin layer is best.)
+Recommendation: estimate for a thin layer is best.
 A smoothing device can help your caulk job look more professional.
 The caulk gun above was used on the four edges of the window, to help seal against drafts.
 The caulk color used here was grey to match the cement used between window tiles.
 The gun part provides continual pressure to ease caulk out of its tube, as you direct it.
+There is a release valve (the little L piece in the back) you can press to stop the caulk from continually flowing.

 Figure: Caulk guns can be used wherever you feel drafts